How will Google’s “Mobile Friendly” Website Affect Your Website

 Your keywords and phrases and branding will remain to be a strong factor in all searches.

 If you have a significant of amount of traffic, 15% or more, taking steps now will allow you to experience the benefits that will come by having a mobile-friendly website.
-Your competition might choose to wait, giving you an edge online to come in contact with their clients as they slip down the rankings because of their failure to take this update seriously.
+Your competition might choose to wait.
+This will give you an edge online to come in contact with their clients as they begin to slip down the rankings.
+This is because of their failure to take this update seriously.

-Having a responsive website will allow visitors to have a richer more in depth experience with their mobile device, allowing them to want to stay longer and review more content.
+Having a responsive website will allow visitors to have a richer more in depth experience with their mobile device.
+Ultimately allowing them to want to stay longer and review more content.

-Greg Weinstein is the Director of Swift Business Solutions and has worked with hundreds of professionals, on their business while they are busy working in their business.
+Greg Weinstein is the Director of Swift Business Solutions.
+He has worked with hundreds of professionals on their business while they are busy working in their business.
 Email Greg